samiengmanng/samiengmanng.github.io/index.md

 ## About

-I am a final year PhD candidate in economics at the Research School of Economics of the Australian National University.
-My primary interest is in Monetary Economics and Banking.
-My recent papers focus on how competition in the banking system affects monetary policy transmission.
+* I am a final year PhD candidate in economics at the Research School of Economics of the Australian National University.
+* My primary interest is in Monetary Economics and Banking.
+* My PhD thesis focuses on how competition in the banking system affects monetary policy transmission.

 ---